Dragons of Summer Flame: Publication history

-Dragons of Summer Flame was first published by TSR, Inc. in November 1995, with a first printing of 200,000 copies.
+Dragons of Summer Flame was first published by TSR in November 1995, with a first printing of 200,000 copies.
 On November 26, it became a New York Times Bestseller.
 It was reprinted in February 2002 by Wizards of the Coast.

 In April 1996, the book was recorded on four audio cassettes in an abridged version by HighBridge Audio, read by Wanda McCaddon.

 Plot summary

 After a battle, the Nightlord Steel Brightblade finds Palin Majere, nephew of the famed mage Raistlin.
 He allows him to return with the bodies of his two brothers, slain in the battle, to their parents, Caramon and Tika.